gilbertohasnofb/lilypondLibrary/README.md

 ----------------------------------

 - copy the files "lilypondlibrary.o" and "lilypondLibrary.mod" to the same directory as your Fortran project
-- immediately after declaring your program's name, add the line: ``"use lilypondLibrary```
+- immediately after declaring your program's name, add the line: `use lilypondLibrary`
-- compile your code with the following command: ```$ gfortran your-code.f95 lilypondLibrary.o```
+- compile your code with the following command: `$ gfortran your-code.f95 lilypondLibrary.o`
-- or compile it using this other command in order to specify the name of the output file: ```$ gfortran your-code.f95 lilypondLibrary.o -o output-file-name.out```
+- or compile it using this other command in order to specify the name of the output file: `$ gfortran your-code.f95 lilypondLibrary.o -o output-file-name.out`
-- if you also wish to use a set of predefined constants as arguments for the subroutines, copy the file "arguments.f95" to your project's directory and add the following line in your code immediately before declaring your variables: ```include "arguments.f95"```
+- if you also wish to use a set of predefined constants as arguments for the subroutines, copy the file "arguments.f95" to your project's directory and add the following line in your code immediately before declaring your variables: `include "arguments.f95"`
 - for OS X users: you will need to compile the library yourself as I have no means of doing it myself.
 This library has NOT been tested with OS X, but I'd gladly try to fix any issues with the compilation/usage of it.

 Usage in Windows
 ----------------

 - copy the files "lilypondlibraryWin.o" and "lilypondLibraryWin.mod" to the same directory as your Fortran project
-- immediately after declaring your program name, add the line: ```use lilypondLibraryWin```
+- immediately after declaring your program name, add the line: `use lilypondLibraryWin`
-- compile your code with the following command: ```gfortran yourcode.f95 lilypondLibraryWin.o```
+- compile your code with the following command: `gfortran yourcode.f95 lilypondLibraryWin.o`
-- or compile it using this other command in order to specify the name of the output file: ```gfortran your-code.f95 lilypondLibraryWin.o -o output-file-name.out```
+- or compile it using this other command in order to specify the name of the output file: `gfortran your-code.f95 lilypondLibraryWin.o -o output-file-name.out`
-- if you also wish to use a set of predefined constants as arguments for the subroutines, copy the file "arguments.f95" to your project's directory and add the following line in your code immediately before declaring your variables: ```include "arguments.f95"```
+- if you also wish to use a set of predefined constants as arguments for the subroutines, copy the file "arguments.f95" to your project's directory and add the following line in your code immediately before declaring your variables: `include "arguments.f95"`
 - please note that I do not recompile the Windows version of this library as often as the Linux version, so you may want to compile it by yourself.

 Compiling